eliranwong/unabridged-BDB-Hebrew-lexicon/README.md

 # The Brown-Driver-Briggs Hebrew and English Lexicon

-License: Public domain document; Formatting developed by Eliran Wong
+License: Public domain document; formatting developed for use in https://marvel.bible by Eliran Wong.

 # Screenshot